-Annahita Ghaboussi MA, LPC, NCC
+Annahita Ghaboussi LPC, NCC

 Annahita received her MA in Professional Mental Health Counseling from Lewis and Clark College in Portland, Oregon in 2014.
 She is currently completing a certification to become a Body Trust® Provider.
 Annahita has 6 years of counseling experience.